nixworks/public/news/2008/03/17/2008-unrest-in-tibet-chinese-security-forces-round-up-tibetan-dissidents-in-lhasa-qiangba-puncog-chairman-of-the-tibet-autonomous-regio.md

 ### [2008-03-17](/news/2008/03/17/index.md)

-#  2008 unrest in Tibet:.
-Chinese security forces round up Tibetan dissidents in Lhasa.
+#  2008 unrest in Tibet:: Chinese security forces round up Tibetan dissidents in Lhasa.
 Qiangba Puncog, Chairman of the Tibet Autonomous Region, says the official death toll from the unrest is 13 and calm is returning to the city.